FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Drone Delivery/README.md

 ## Drone Delivery result analysis

-The analysis indicates that the Workshop Management, Notification, and Invoice services exhibit a higher Degree of Centrality Afferent Coupling values, indicating 3 incoming dependencies per service.
-This  signifies that alterations to these services would necessitate adjustments in three other services, underscoring a significant level of Design-Time Coupling.
+According to the Degree Centrality Afferent coupling algorithm, all services in the architecture have a small number of incoming dependencies.
+This suggests that modifications made to these services will only have a limited effect on other parts of the system.
+Therefore, there is a low level of Design-Time coupling among the services.

-The PageRank algorithm results reveal that the services highlited previously by the Degree Centrality Afferent Coupling algorithm (Workshop Management, Notification, and Invoice) have also the higher PageRank score.
-This finding aligns with the previous algorithm’s results which also emphasized the significance of these services in terms of incoming dependencies.

-The Triangle Count algorithm results has shown that the Notification, and Invoice services participates only in 1 triangle, while the Workshop Management service participates in 4 triangles, making the Workshop Management the important service in the architecture.
+According to the PageRank algorithm, the Scheduler service holds significant importance in the architecture as it has attained the highest Degree Centrality Afferent coupling score among all services.
+However, as the Degree Centrality Afferent coupling indicates the level of Desing-Time coupling is low regarding this services with the others.

+The Triangle Count algorithm has revealed the absence of any triangles in the architecture.
+This indicates that the dependencies within the architecture are simple and reflect a low degree of Design-Time coupling.
+Therefore, the architecture can be considered to be simple in its design and structure.

-The results of the Local Clustering Coefficient algorithm show that the Workshop Management has the higher value with a score of 0.4, suggesting that approximately half of the services associated with this service are also connected to each other.
+The results of the Local Clustering Coefficient algorithm has also a 0 value for all services, suggesting that the connectivity between services are simple.
+This as well refeer to a simple degree of Design-Time coupling.

+Note: the Scheduler service is an orchestration service that arranges and organizes complex functionalities that invoke multiple services.
+Consequently, the Scheduler service may receive multiple calls from other services as it orchestrate and provide data easly.
+As a result, As a result, these type of services are not taken into consideration in the evaluation of \textit{Design-Time Coupling}, as they tend to have multuple incoming dependencies by nature.

 ## References